ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 cat flake.nix
 ```

-After reading the example above, let's create a file `/etc/nixos/flake.nix`, and write its content according to what we read before.
+After reading this example, let's create a file `/etc/nixos/flake.nix`, and write its content according to what we read before.
 All system modifications will be taken over by Flakes from now on.

 An example of `/etc/nixos/flake.nix` is as follows: